 I live each day determined to create and manifest a spiritually authentic life.
 Each new day provides an opportunity to further discover and develop what feeds my soul and feels authentic to my heart.
 I live each day in such a way that my spirit benefits from my experiences.
 Building a Spiritually Authentic life includes

 It’s no secret to any woman who has lived more than a minute or two that the way women are treated in our society isn’t always fair.
-The mixed messages we women receive can encourage low self-esteem, challenged self-confidence, and make it really hard to see what magical and beautiful living beings we truly are.
+The mixed messages we women receive can encourage low self-esteem, challenge our self-confidence, and make it really hard to see what magical and beautiful living beings we truly

 Are you searching for deeper spiritual meaning in your life?
 You’re not alone; the hectic demands of life in the 21st-century has made many people feel disconnected.
 Perhaps what you need is to establish or deepen a spiritual connection to bring about a sense of balance and completion in your life.
 Many people confuse spirituality